-You rely on bones and joints to support your body and help you navigate the world.
-How do your bones grow, and what happens to them over time?
+You rely on bones and joints to support your body and help you navigate around the world.
+But how exactly do your bones grow, and what happens to them over time?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Rheumatologist Chad Deal, MD, Head of the Center for Osteoporosis and Metabolic Bone Disease, explains how your bones change as you age and what you can do to keep them healthy.
+Rheumatologist Chad Deal, MD, Head of Cleveland Clinic’s Center for Osteoporosis and Metabolic Bone Disease, explains how your bones change as you age and what you can do to keep them healthy.

 How bones change as you grow

 And here’s a fun fact: Bone is a living tissue that constantly renews itself.
-“Your skeleton is completely new every 10 years,” says Dr. Deal.
+“Your skeleton is completely new every five to 10 years,” Dr. Deal says.

 In childhood and adolescence, bone buildup outpaces bone removal, or loss.

-In your early 20s, the density of minerals in your bones peaks.
-Your bone mass may stabilize, if you lead a healthy lifestyle that includes adequate calcium, vitamin D and exercise — or your bone mass may start slowly declining as bone loss overtakes bone buildup.
+In your 20s, the density of minerals in your bones peaks.
+As you continue aging, your bone mass may stabilize, if you lead a healthy lifestyle that includes adequate calcium, vitamin D and exercise — or your bone mass may start slowly declining, with bone loss overtaking bone buildup.

 If bone thinning makes your bone density drop below normal, you have osteopenia or osteoporosis, which weaken bones.
 This silent problem usually causes no symptoms but puts you at risk for fractures.
 Spine fractures can cause back pain and/or a dowager’s hump.

 “It’s important to know that two-thirds of all spine fractures are asymptomatic,” Dr. Deal says.
-“And most fractures occur in patients with osteopenia — so early identification, prevention and treatment are important,” says Dr. Deal.
+“And most fractures occur in patients with osteopenia, not osteoporosis, so early identification, prevention and treatment are important.”

 How to safeguard your bones

-But you can take steps to keep your bones strong and healthy.
-Here’s how:
+There are some steps you can take to keep your bones strong and healthy.
+Here’s how.

 1. Fortify your bones with food